A Texas hospital overwhelmed by coronavirus may send some patients home to die

 Texas Gov. Greg Abbott announced on Sunday that five US Navy teams were being deploying to South Texas to help combat the spread of the virus.

 A new shelter-at-home order began Friday in Starr County, nearly three months after Gov. Abbott ended the state's stay-at-home order, allowing businesses to reopen at limited capacity.
-Texas was done of the first states to reopen its economy.
+Texas was one of the first states to reopen its economy.

 The county's order is set to remain in place until August 10 and requires residents to shelter at home, including those who live in hotels, motels and shared rentals.